Gas City High School

-Gas City High School, also known as the East Ward School, is a historic school building located at Gas City, Grant County, Indiana.
+Gas City High School, also known as the East Ward School, is a historic school building located at Gas City, Indiana, United States.
 It was built in 1894, and is a two-story, square, Romanesque Revival style brick and stone building.
 A two-story Prairie School inspired addition was completed in 1923.
 The two buildings are connected by a two-story "bridge".

 It is no longer used as a high school and is instead now used as the current administration building for Mississinewa Community School Corporation (MCSC).

 It was listed on the National Register of Historic Places in 2004.